forwardmed/forwardmed/content/english/pages/privacy-policy.md

 If you have any questions or concerns regarding privacy matters, please contact us at:

-Forward Medical
-Privacy Officer
+Forward Medical Privacy Officer
-Email: privacy@forwardmed.co
+privacy@forwardmed.co